8x Maastricht squares with terraces

 'TIES

 'TIES makes ice cream with authentic Italian ice cream machines.
 Prefer a waffle?
-That's possible too.
-Coffee with various sweets on the go or for uno caffè al bar, just like the Italians do.
-More info about 'TIES
+You can do that too.
+Or coffee with various sweets for the road.
+More info on 'TIES

 -